-The term used by the Prigogine School (from Ilya Prigogine, winner of the Nobel Prize in Chemistry) for emergent structures arising in self-organizing systems.
+The term "dissipative structure" is used by the Prigogine School (from Ilya Prigogine, winner of the Nobel Prize in Chemistry) to describe emergent structures arising in self-organizing systems.
 Such structures are dissipative by serving to dissipate energy in the system.
 They happen at a critical threshold of far-from-equilibrium conditions.
 An example is the hexagonal convection cells that emerge in the Benard System when it is heated.
 Another example are the so-called chemical clocks demonstrated in the Belousov-Zhabotinsky reaction.
 These chemical clocks are composed of both temporal structures, such as a shift from one color to another with the regularity of a clock, and spatial structures such as spiral waves.

 Related categories CHAOS, COMPLEXITY, AND DYNAMICAL SYSTEMS

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact